 I like his writing style: very concise, organized, no-nonsense.
 The information here is backed with experience and clinical work.
 Extremely well done.
 The best work for Sonoran desert plants.

 The one weak point is that the plants included are limited to about 5000‘ and lower so the title is slightly misleading.
 Good for all levels of experience.
-(I look forward to a future title that includes higher elevation flora)

 “Making Plant Medicine” by Richo Cech